pdjonov/Lz4Stream/Readme.md

 # Lz4Stream

-This is a small library of streaming LZ4 decoders, one in C and the other in C++.
+This is a small library of streaming LZ4 decoders, one in C and the other in C#.

 # lz4_stream